samuellab/MMF2MWT/ReadMe.txt

 To get all of the code, using the git shell:

 git clone git@github.com:samuellab/MMF2MWT.git
-git submodule init
-git submodule update
-cd Image-Stack-Compressor
+cd MMF2MWT.git
-git submodule init
-git submodule update
+git submodule update --init --recursive

-This code has a netbeans project (in MWTMMF/nbroject) configured for Windows32 and mingw.
+This code has a netbeans project (in MWTMMF/nbroject) configured for Windows32 and mingw and for Linux and g++.
+It requires Netbeans 7.1 with the c++ package.
 Netbeans and help installing it for your platform are available from netbeans.org

-The file mwt2mmf.exe is a compiled windows command line program, which should work on any modern windows system.
+The file MWTMMF/WindowsBinaries/mwt2mmf.exe is a compiled windows command line program, which should work on any modern windows system.

 -----
 LICENSE